htmnnew/Tic-Tac-Toe_MVC/README.md

 # Tic-Tac-Toe_MVC
  Simple game of Tic-Tac-Toe written in Java using Servlets, JSPs and Java Beans.
-Following MVC structure
+Following MVC structure.